libremfg/rhize-docs/content/deploy/install/services.md

 Install Tempo with these steps:

-1. If it doesn't exist, add the Tempo repo:
+1. If it doesn't exist, add the Tempo repository:

     ```bash
     helm repo add grafana https://grafana.github.io/helm-charts